-Make your own DIY wood signs by following this step by step tutorial!
+Make your own DIY wood signs by following this step by step tutorial with free SVG files for wood signs.

 After remodeling my hallway a few months ago, I moved on to my laundry room.
-It was the last room that I had never touched in the 15 years that we have lived here.
+In the fifteen years that we have lived in our home, I have never done anything to our laundry room.

 So, today I have a step by step DIY wood signs tutorial with a lot of pictures and also a free SVG laundry cut file!